The 8 Major Types of Life Insurance Policies

 Rider: An endorsement that can be added to an insurance policy to modify it, including or excluding coverage.
 Some are added with no charge, and others cost a fee to be added.

-These definitions should help cover the basics, so let’s move onto the two major types of life insurance, shall we?
+These definitions should help cover the basics, so let’s move onto the two basic types of life insurance, shall we?

 The Two Main Types of Life Insurance

-In addition, most term life policies will allow the owner to renew it until age 95.
-However, it is important to note that renewals typically come with an increase in monthly premiums.
-The amount it increases depends on the company – some increase the premiums only a little, while others may increase them a lot.
-If they don’t increase the premiums, they will most likely decrease the policy’s death benefit (this is called decreasing term life insurance).
+Some providers also offer annually-renewable term, but this can become extremely costly after a few years, and isn't advisable for anyone still in insureable health.
+The amount it increases depends on the company - some increase the premiums only a little, while others may increase them a lot.
+Your age also plays a big role.
+If they don’t increase the premiums, they'll decrease the policy’s death benefit instead (this is called decreasing term life insurance).

 While decreasing term life insurance lessens the death benefits over time with a fixed premium, level term life insurance offers both fixed premiums and a fixed death benefit during the term.
-However, there is a sector of level term life that offers a fixed death benefit, but increases the premium every 5 years, so make sure you know which type of term life you’re applying for!
+It's also important to be weary of policies that offer a fixed death benefit, but increase in price every 5 years, so make sure you know which type of term life you’re applying for, and avoid purchasing policies from re-marketers like banks or credit unions.

 Some basics of term life insurance: